1. Before starting, read all planting instructions, planting tips, and maintenance.

-5. Disc harrow or till thoroughly and then repeat after 5 days.
+5. Disc harrow or till thoroughly and then repeat after 5 days if needed.
 Do not over-till; doing so will result in loss of moisture.
-Then drag an old box spring mattress, chain link fence, or ATV harrow-drag to smooth out plot & fluff up top ½” for planting.
+Note* Soybeans like to be planted deeper than most other seeds so leave plot ruff and drag after seed and fertilizer has been applied.
 Never plant seed deeper than 2”.

 6. Add 200 #’s/acre of 10-20-20 or 5-20-20 or equivalent fertilizer.
 However, 5-20-20 is a better fertilizer for Soybeans.
 Fertilizer and seed should be done consecutive.

 7. Before broadcasting seed, make sure light rain is in the near forecast.
 Soybeans require lots of rain to germinate.

 a.
 For Soybeans, broadcast 58 lbs./acre.
 If drilling skip step #5 plus #7i. - #7ii. and use 48 lbs./acre.